Research into fusion is entering an exciting new era, with several large facilities aiming to achieve the crucial milestone of net energy gain.

 There is also potential to undertake a project with industry.

-What attracted me most to my particular project was the opportunity to do some real hands-on science, that and actually being able to generate a visible plasma!Michael, MSc Fusion Energy
+What attracted me most to my particular project was the opportunity to do some real hands-on science - that, and actually being able to generate a visible plasma!Michael, MSc Fusion Energy

-|Full-time (1 year)||£7,940||£20,910|
+|Full-time (1 year)||£12,480||£29,400|

 |Part-time (2 years)

-Fees for subsequent years are subject to confirmation.
+This is the year 1 fee.
+Fees for future years are subject to confirmation.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.
-Fees for subsequent years are subject to increase (no more than 2% each year).

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.